Temporal Fact Reasoning over Hyper-Relational Knowledge Graphs: HypeTKG

 \section{HypeTKG}

 HypeTKG consists of two parts, i.e., a qualifier-attentional time-aware graph encoder (QATGE) and a qualifier matching decoder (QMD).
-To further learn from TI knowledge, we equip HypeTKG with additional modules and develop a model variant HypeTKG$^\psi$.
-Figure \ref{fig: model structure} illustrates the model structure of HypeTKG$^\psi$.
+To further learn from TI knowledge, we equip HypeTKG with additional modules and develop a model variant HypeTKG$^\psi$ (model structure shown in Fig. \ref{fig: model structure}).